api3dao/vitepress-docs/docs/reference/airnode/latest/deployment-files/config-json.md

 #### `options.fulfillmentGasLimit`

-(required) - The maximum gas limit allowed when Airnode responds to a request, paid by the requester.
-If exceeded, the request is marked as failed and will not be repeated during Airnode's next run cycle.
+(optional) - The maximum gas limit allowed when Airnode responds to a request, paid by the requester.
+If specified, this value will be used as the gas limit for the fulfillment.
+Note that if the gas cost exceeds the limit given, the request will be marked as failed and will not be retried during the next cycle.
+If not specified, Airnode will attempt to estimate the gas limit automatically.

 #### `options.withdrawalRemainder`